 Finally, we show below how to change the value of the variable a pointer points to:

-Just dereference (using
+Just dereference (using the

-not an address: in this case, a
+in this case, a

 char type, not a pointer to